 PAPRUM

-PAPRUM is an acronym used in EU regulations to classify Processed Animal Protein (PAP) originating from ruminant species.
-This classification includes specific guidelines and standards to ensure the safe handling, processing, and transportation of these materials.
-Key aspects of PAPRUM include:
+PAPRUM is an abbreviation used in EU regulations which refers to processed animal protein (PAP) originating from ruminant species, namely cattle, sheep, goats and other specified animals.
+This classification includes specific guidelines and standards that ensure the safe handling, processing and shipping of these materials.

 -